 Grant writers must consider both the practical and conceptual aspects of a competitive grant proposal: Great proposals focus on the funding organization (be they a foundation or corporate grant maker) and include the “extras” that make the difference between success and failure.

 The class will take a workshop-style format.
-In the morning, learners will discover what makes a winning grant and then work through crafting components of a generic grant.
-(This same grant will be used as the basis of hands-on practice throughout the other classes in the Certificate of Grant Fundraising.)
-For the afternoon portion, learners are encouraged to bring an in-development or prospective grant application for a writing and review session, including exercises, peer reviews, and group Q&A.
+In the first portion, learners will discover what makes effective case statements and then work through crafting components of case statements.
+Learners are encouraged to bring an in-development or prospective grant application for a subsequent writing and review session, including exercises, peer reviews, and group Q&A.

 - Position your organization to be competitive through strong writing and thorough understanding of highly effective grant content.

 - Research statistics that illustrate the problem statement.

 - Structure and write letters of inquiry, proposals, and applications for foundation and corporate grants.

 - Prepare a clear and compelling budget justification.

 - Find information resources to help in writing grants.

 You will receive log-in information after registering for the course.

 Questions?
 Contact us at [email protected] or 678-916-3081.